raul23/equifax-data-breach/docs/readme/technical_questions.rst

 According to the DOJ `indictment`_, the alleged four PLA hackers and their co-conspirators supposedly used web shells in various situations:

-1. once the web shells were installed to Equifax web server, reconnaissance of Equifax's online dispute portal started.
+1. Once the web shells were installed to an Equifax web server, reconnaissance of Equifax's online dispute portal started.

    [DOJ2]_ (paragraph 8, page 5)

-2.
+2. Web shells (created through Apache Struts) were used to interact with Equifax's back-end databases.

+   [DOJ2]_ (paragraph 8, page 5)

+3. Web shells (created through Apache Struts) in combination with Apache Struts commands and SQL commands were used to review database records in small segments.

+   [DOJ2]_ (paragraph 14.b, page 8)

 References
 ==========